Technical Graduate – Mechanical Engineering

 At NNL, our vision is to provide world-leading nuclear expertise and innovation.
 Do you have the driven technical talent to help us get there?

 Our Technical Leadership Graduate Scheme will develop the next generation of technical experts.
 Not only will you receive the opportunity to work on challenging and exciting projects, but you’ll continually learn from skilled and knowledgeable industry experts who are leaders in their field.

 We will help you become everything you can be, by challenging, stretching and pushing you to your limits while supporting you every step of the way.

 Our dedicated Graduate programme supports all of our graduates in their personal development whilst working in our technical teams.
 As part of the programme you will even gain a qualification in Leadership and Management.

 The two-year programme starts with a tailored, week-long induction programme to welcome you into the business, help you understand the breadth of what NNL does and describe the programme and what’s expected of you.

 Working alongside fellow graduates, you will then embark on the training programme, with sessions every three months.
 You’ll learn project management, communication skills and nuclear insight while we help you develop your confidence in team working and public speaking.
 You’ll learn everything there is to know about the UK and global nuclear industry as well as internal research and development.

-Mechanical Engineers can fulfil a number of different roles within the NNL.
+Mechanical engineers can fulfil a number of different roles within NNL.
 Most of our mechanical engineers work in design, from concept through to detail, either designing experimental rigs to be operated by our scientists in our world-class facilities, or designing modifications to the infrastructure of our facilities as part of multi-million pound enhancement projects.

 The Ideal Candidate